INSTRUCTORS & STAFF

 Martial arts experience not required, but free lessons are provided if interested!
 Classroom assistants are responsible for driving our vans to safely transport children, helping tidy the classroom, helping with homework, and general cleaning.

-Requirements: clean driving record, background check, CPR/first aid, enjoys working with children
+Requirements: clean driving record, background check, CPR/first aid, child care experience

-Preferred, but not required: child care experience, martial arts experience
+Preferred, but not required: CDL B or C, martial arts experience